-The MCCC Health Sciences Division has also partnered with Eastern Michigan University to offer students a concurrent enrollment opportunity that will allow accepted nursing students to simultaneously complete an associate of applied sciences in registered nursing and a bachelor of science in nursing-completion (degree from EMU.
-Students interested in participating in this program can get more information about enrollment and program requirements by contacting the Health Sciences Division Office, 734.384.4104.
+The MCCC Health Sciences Division has also partnered with Eastern Michigan University to offer students a concurrent enrollment opportunity that will allow accepted nursing students to work towards a bachelor of science in nursing (BSN) degree from EMU while enrolled in the associate of applied science (AAS) in nursing program at MCCC.
+Students interested in participating in this program can get more information about enrollment and program requirements by contacting the Health Sciences Division Office, 734.384.4102, or the Admissions Office, 734.384.4104.